 When we are training and competing we want to maximize everything we do on the water and on land.
-So often when we consider recovery we think of food and a light spin on the bike.
-While these no doubt aid in recovery the most important thing we can do to feel fresh the next day or instill those new techniques is sleep.
+So often when we consider recovery we think of food and light spin on the bike.
+While these no doubt aid in recovery the most important thing we can do to feel fresh the next day or instill those new techniques is sleep hygiene.

 So how does sleep affect our recover and training?
-During the four distinct sleep cycles one gets in a night the recovery really happens in stage three and four.
-During the slow wave sleep we get in stage three, blood pressure drops, respiration slows down and blood flow to muscles decrease.
+During the four distinct sleep cycles one gets in a night the recovery really happens in stages three and four.
+During the slow-wave sleep we get in stage three, blood pressure drops, respiration slows down and blood flow to muscles decreases.
 This is the most important stage for athletes as the secretion of human growth hormone peaks which stimulates muscle growth and repair.